eissamonet/SocialNetwork/README.md

 ## Usage

-- To start the server, run the following command:
+- To start the server, run the following command in the terminal:
 'npm start'.

 - The user can test the routes using Insomnia Core.
 A message will be displayed in the terminal when the connection is successful.

+- View a walk-through video [here](https://drive.google.com/file/d/1uouz0sNUwkdQv7EiMO-pYvEOIlb9qRJ3/view).